Exawind/nalu-wind/docs/source/theory/boundaryConditions.rst

    E = \exp(\kappa C).

-In Nalu, :math:`\kappa` is set to the value of 0.42 while the value of :math:`E` is set to 9.8 for smooth walls (White suggests values of :math:`\kappa=0.41` and :math:`E=7.768.`).
+In Nalu-Wind, :math:`\kappa` is set to the value of 0.42 while the value of :math:`E` is set to 9.8 for smooth walls (White suggests values of :math:`\kappa=0.41` and :math:`E=7.768.`).
 The viscous sublayer is assumed to extend to a value of :math:`y^+` = 11.63.